eltociear/stock-analysis-with-llm/README.md

 ## Automated Stock Analysis with LLMs and AWS Bedrock Agents

-This project aims to develop an automated system for comprehensive stock analysis using balance sheet data, technical indicators, and news, powered by large language models (LLMs) like Claude 3 and leveraging the AWS Bedrock infrastructure.
+This project aims to develop an automated system for stock analysis using balance sheet data, technical indicators, and news, powered by large language models (LLMs) like Claude 3 and leveraging the AWS Bedrock infrastructure.

 > **Note:** The estimated cost per run is approximately $50.